cpriebe/draft-priebe-ppm-dap-reportauth/draft-priebe-ppm-dap-reportauth.md

 # Change the file extension to match the format (.xml for XML, etc...)
 #
 ###
-title: "Anonymous report authentication for PPM DAP"
+title: "Report authentication for PPM DAP"
 category: info

 docname: draft-priebe-ppm-dap-reportauth-latest